Updated: Sep 30, 2020

 You will get vibrant and golden in colour gingerbread with lovely closed-knit and moist crumb.
 This spiced bread matures beautifully and is good to enjoy for a number of days.

 This delicious spiced loaf is sweetened with honey.
 The moisture comes from addition of cloudy wheat beer.
 As a result you get beautiful closed crumb which is moist and soft!
 A real treat for lovers of spices.
 It’s sweet and it is cake-y.
-There is no need for butter!
-The loaf keeps fresh for 2-3 weeks (wrap in linen or dry kitchen towel and store in cool and dry place).
 After first week the loaf will turn from cake-y to ginger-bread-like texture (thinking more of original ginger-bread loaves!).
 For this bake we are using our favourite butter-rum glaze from ‘Sweet’ (by Helen Goh and Yotam Ottolenghi).

 For a good bake:

-- Spices - if you want your gingerbread to last and taste fantastic - don’t take shortcuts and mix your own spices (if you are not up for it - use 1 and 1/2 Tbsp gingerbread spice).
+- Spices - if you want your gingerbread to last and taste fantastic - don’t take shortcuts and mix your own spices (if you are not up for it - use 2 Tbsps gingerbread spice).

 - Zesty notes - rub lemon and orange zests into sugar to release zesty flavour.
 Use organic, unwaxed lemons and oranges.

-- Baking soda - in this spiced loaf only small amount of soda is used (flat 1/2 tsp) - it’s not a mistake :).
-Creaming, eggs, beer - all these ingredients bring the volume (no soda aftertaste and good crumb texture).
+- Baking soda - in this spiced loaf only small amount of soda is used (flat 2/3 tsp) - it’s not a mistake.
+Creaming, eggs, beer - all these ingredients bring the extra volume.
+As a result, there is no soda aftertaste and good, closed-knit crumb texture.